Art workshop journaling + culture in Oaxaca & Puebla, Mexico

 Flights & getting to/from the airport:

-Otherwise, Oaxaca is a 45-minute flight from Mexico City (MEX), with many available connecting flights on AeroMexico, United, American, and other carriers (we don’t recommend Volaris).
-You can fly from Puebla to Mexico City to return home as well.
-NOTE: if you fly thru Mexico City, book flights that allow at least a 3-hr layover going TO Oaxaca (the line for passport control can be long and you’ll miss your flight), and 1-hr layover coming FROM Oaxaca.
+NOTE: United has a nonstop flight daily TO Oaxaca from Houston (IAH).
+If you choose another airline, Oaxaca is a 45-minute flight from Mexico City (MEX), with many available connecting flights on AeroMexico, United, American, and other carriers (we don’t recommend Volaris).
+NOTE: if you fly TO Oaxaca thru Mexico City, book flights that allow at least a 3-hr layover in order to make your flight to Oaxaca (the line for passport control can be long and you could miss your flight).

 Materials & suggestions: